 Because it is a cut away stabilizer, it stays in the garment, and you can trim the excess stabilizer away after you are done embroidering on the garment.

-Water soluble stabilizer
+Water soluble stabilizer for machine embroidery

 How to use water soluble stabilizer